 Once set up, you can use a browser to keep tabs on your home in real-time or view recorded video based on motion detection.
 You can also do that via the DS Cam mobile app.
 For more, check out my full review of the Surveillance Station.

-Again, you can stream content when you're in the local network or out and about using QuickConnect.
-Alternatively, Synology NAS also supports Plex and other streaming platforms.
+Again, you can stream content when you’re in the local network or out and about using QuickConnect.
+Alternatively, Synology NAS also supports Plex Media Server and other streaming platforms.

-Keep in mind that, by default, Video Station doesn't support DTS sound, but you can quickly fix that with a third-party app on the front end, such as VLC.
+Keep in mind that, by default, Video Station doesn’t support DTS sound, but you can quickly resolve this issue with a third-party app on the front end, such as VLC.

 Download Station

 Download Station is the best way to download anything from any source.
-Download Station will come in handy if you need a large file that takes a long time to download, such as an ISO file of a Linux distro.
+The Download Station will come in handy if you need to download a large file that takes a long time to download, such as an ISO file of a Linux distribution.

-You can run many downloads simultaneously and queue an unlimited amount of downloads.
-And you can also set the max download speed to ensure the server doesn't hog all the Internet bandwidth and many other settings options.
+You can run many downloads simultaneously and queue an unlimited number of downloads.
+You can also set the max download speed to ensure the server doesn’t hog all the Internet bandwidth, and many other settings options.

 There’s also a search function that will look among BitTorrent sources for what you want.
 Double-click on it when you find something, and the download will start.